 Cooking outdoors is a skill that Cub Scouts learn.
 If you want to go beyond hamburgers and hot dogs, visit this post for some great cookbook suggestions.

 If you're looking for some new outdoor cooking ideas, you'll want to grab this awesome camping cookbook called Campfire Grilling Recipes.
 And right now, it's FREE!

-I don’t know how long it will remain free, but it looks like the regular price is only 99 cents.
-I downloaded and reviewed the book today, and it’s well worth 99 cents.
+I don't know how long it will remain free, but it looks like the regular price is only $2.99.
+I downloaded and reviewed the book, and it's well worth $2.99.

 As I was looking at the yummy recipes, I kept thinking that many of them would take outdoor campfire cooking to the next level!

 Two of my favorite recipes from the book are Flintstone Steak & Lemony Asparagus and Lime-Drizzled Fish Tacos.
 They both sound so sophisticated compared to the burgers, hot dogs and hobo meals that you usually have on camping trips.

 In fact, I'm thinking I can make both of these recipes using the grill on my patio–no campfire required.
 But I do believe I'll pass on the Blueberry Pork Belly recipe. 🙂

 There are several outdoor cooking recipes that our boys will love.
 Chicken Bacon Tootsies, Cheesy Corn Dogs, and Pizza on the Vertical will be my sons' favorites.

 For dessert, we'll all have the Chocolate-Rice Krispies Marshmallows.

 Bear Required Adventure – Bear Necessities 5: With your den, plan a cooked lunch or dinner that is nutritious and balanced.
 Make a shopping list, and help shop for the food.
 On a campout or at another outdoor event, help cook the meal and help clean up afterward.